amamory/teste-rtd/docs/source/environment/index.rst

 .. image:: figure2.png
    :alt: Figure 2: The base (a) and the braille cell (b), both drawn in CorelDraw®

-   Figure 2: The base (a) and the braille cell (b), both drawn in CorelDraw®

 3. Pins that are used for insertion in the braille cells.

 .. image:: figure3.png
    :alt: Figura 3: Pins that were drawn in CorelDraw®

-   Figura 3: Pins that were drawn in CorelDraw®

 Cutting the Parts
 ~~~~~~~~~~~~~~